pablote/mock-http-server/README.md

 Simple, fast, runtime configurable HTTP mock server.

 Unlike most similar mock servers, you can change what a specific URL returns at runtime.
-So you can point your application to the same URL, and try different responses in time.
+So you can point your application to a fixed URL, and try different responses in time.

 ### Usage